 9. Social Media.

 - 9.1.
 Social networking sites, such as Facebook, among others, work with us as trusted third party partners.
-We provide access to our Website for third parties and business partners so that we can generate interest in our products and services among members of your social networks and to allow you to share product and service interests with friends in your network.
+We provide access to our Website for third parties and business partners so that we can generate interest in our products and services among members of your social networks and allow you to share product and service interests with friends in your network.

 - 9.2.
 We do not control how your personal information is collected, stored or used by such third-party sites or to whom it is disclosed.
 You should review the privacy policies and settings on any social networking site that you subscribe to so that you understand the information they may be sharing.
 If you do not want your networking sites to share information about you, you must contact that site and determine whether it gives you the opportunity to opt-out of sharing such information.
 Dribblebuster is not responsible for how these third-party sites may use information collected from or about you.